braze-inc/braze-docs/_docs/_hidden/private_betas/conversions_dashboard_v2.md

 2. Select a **Date Range** for your report, up to a 90-day window.
 3. Select the campaigns or Canvases (or both) that you would like to analyze.
    - If you would like to filter campaigns and Canvases by tag, select a **Tag**.
 4. Select a **Channel** that you would like to analyze for your messages.
 For now, you can select a single channel.
-We are working on adding multi-channel support.
-5. (Optional) Select a **Breakdown** layer to view different dimensions of data.
+5. (Optional) If desired, select a **Breakdown** layer.
+This allows you to view different dimensions of data, such as by variant, Canvas step, country, or language.
-6. If you are interested in calculating conversions of an event that was not set up as a conversion event on the campaign or Canvas, turn on **Use custom events**.
+6. (Optional) If you are interested in calculating conversions of an event that was not set up as a conversion event on the campaign or Canvas, turn on [Use custom events](#using-custom-events).
-   1. Select a custom event that you would like to use as the conversion event.
-   2. Select the conversion window within which that event should have occurred to be counted as a conversion.

-{% alert note %}
-If you select a custom event, you will not see the **Conversion Event** dropdown on the page and will have to re-run to report to view conversions for different custom events.
-{% endalert %}

-{:start="7"}
 7. Select an [Attribution Method](#attribution-methods) through which to analyze the selected messages.
 We are working to add additional attribution methods.
 8. Click **Create** to run the report.

 After the page has loaded, select a **Conversion Event** to filter the report for conversion data.
 The available selections will include the events that were pre-configured on the Canvases and campaigns.
 If you selected a custom event when setting up your report (step 6), this option is not available.

+### Using custom events

+If you are interested in calculating conversions of an event that was not set up as a conversion event on the campaign or Canvas, you can select a specific custom event to use as a conversion event.

+1. When setting up your report, turn on **Use custom events**.
+2. Select a custom event that you would like to use as the conversion event.
+3. Select the conversion window within which that event should have occurred to be counted as a conversion.

+{% alert note %}
+If you select a custom event, you will not see the **Conversion Event** dropdown on the page and will have to re-run to report to view conversions for different custom events.
+{% endalert %}

 ## Understanding your results